siyia2/iso-commander/README.md

 * Improved selection procedures.
 * Proper multithreading support added that can utilize up to 4 cores maximum.
 * Faster search times and list generetions.
-* Faster mounting&unmounting times, from my tests i found it can mount up to 30 ISO files in under 5s.
+* Faster mounting&unmounting times, from my tests i found it can mount, up to 30 ISO files in under 5s.
 * Dropped manual mode of mounting/converting, since lists are way faster and easier to manage.
 * Added support for MDS/MDF to ISO by utilizing mdf2iso.
 * Clean codebase, just in case someone decides to contribute in the future.